olkham/FrameSource/readme.md

 ## Features ✨

-- Unified interface for all frame sources (cameras, video files, image folders, screen capture)
+- Unified interface for all frame sources (cameras, video files, image folders, screen capture, audio spectrograms)
+- Built-in frame processors for specialized transformations (360° equirectangular to pinhole projection)
-- Easily extensible with new capture types
+- Easily extensible with new capture types and processing modules
 - Threaded/background capture support for smooth frame acquisition
 - Control over exposure, gain, resolution, FPS (where supported by the source)
 - Real-time playback and looping for video and image folders